Pelswick

-John Callahan's Pelswick (or simply Pelswick) is an animated television series co-produced by Nelvana Enterprises, Inc. and Suzhou Hong Ying Animation Corporation Limited.
-The series is about the title character, who uses a wheelchair, emphasizing that he lived a normal life.
-It was based on the books created by John Callahan.
-Making a show suitable for children required toning down Callahan's dark humor somewhat, and the show was positive and life-affirming For this, the show was very groundbreaking at the time.
+John Callahan's Pelswick (or simply Pelswick) is a children's animated comedy television series based on the comic books by John Callahan for CBC and Nickelodeon.
+It was co-produced by Nelvana Limited and Suzhou Hong Ying Animation Company Limited.
+Based on Callahan's comics, the series is about the title character, a paraplegic who uses a wheelchair, emphasizing that he lived a normal life.
+Callahan's dark humor was toned down somewhat, allowing the show to have a positive and life-affirming attitude appropriate for its audience.
+The series was groundbreaking for its portrayal of physically disabled people.
+In the United States, the series premiered on Nickelodeon and was billed as an original series on the network, despite not being part of Nicktoons.